 The stack is organized so that the most foundational components, data and compute, are at the bottom and higher-level concerns at the top.
 Most production-quality applications need a solution for every layer of the stack, the implementation of which vary depending on the application and the business environment.

 Consider the stack a core mental model which helps you build and operate data-intensive applications.
-Each layer comes with questions and considerations of their own, which is why we have organized articles on this site after the stack, as shown on the left navigation bar.
+Each layer comes with questions and considerations of its own, which is why we have organized articles on this site after the stack, as shown on the left navigation bar.

 You may wonder: Why this stack and not another one?
 You could label the layers differently and find another way to arrange them but the activities behind them are fundamental and rather unavoidable, as illustrated below.